-Our Blackwood Uniting Church community was delighted to welcome Rev Michael Dowling to serve with us as he started on the 18th of March 2019 with his formal Induction Service on the 29th of March.
+Our Blackwood Uniting Church community was delighted to welcome Michael Dowling to serve with us from the 18th of March 2019 with his formal Induction Service on the 29th of March.
 Michael kindly wrote up the following bio to share with us how he came to BUC.

 “A STRANGE TRAJECTORY”